NishiyaKN/obsidian/600 AI/2 - ML.md

 - **Used to classify data or make predictions**
 - Requires **labeled** data (with the correct answer)
 - Train the AI to get the correct answer for each new data
+- **Target variable**: specific variable in the dataset that it's being trained to predict (classify as dog, cat, bird; house price; spam or not spam)
 #### Classification - Categorical Data
 - **Predict a category or label**
 	- **Binary classification**